khulnasoft-lab/design.khulnasoft.com/contents/components/toggle.md

 Toggle labels are set in bold, positioned above the element by default, and should describe what the control will do when the switch is on in a concise, direct, and short way.

 In rare cases and exceptions, the label can be placed to the left of the input field.
 Examples include non inline positioned elements.
+Do not use help text if you are placing the label to the left of the toggle.
+Use the default layout if you are using both a label and help text.

 ### Visual Design